All-optical correlated noisy channel and its application in recovering quantum coherence: Introduction

 \section{Introduction}

-Quantum coherence lies at the heart of quantum mechanics as it represents a basic feature that marks the departure of quantum realm from the classical world~\cite{PhysRevLett.113.140401}.
-Arising from the superposition principle, quantum coherence embodies the essence of quantum correlations such as quantum entanglement~\cite{PhysRevLett.115.020403,PhysRevLett.116.240405,PhysRevLett.117.020402} and quantum steering~\cite{PhysRevA.95.010301}.
-In the quantum information processing, quantum coherence is treated as a resource, since it may be manipulated by incoherent operations, and consumed in general quantum operations~\cite{RevModPhys.89.041003}.
-Under the framework of distance-based coherence quantifier, the maximally coherent state is identified as a unit for coherence~\cite{PhysRevLett.113.140401}.
+Quantum coherence is a basic feature that marks the departure of quantum realm from the classical world~\cite{PhysRevLett.113.140401,RevModPhys.89.041003,Hu2018}.
+Arising from the superposition principle, quantum coherence embodies the essence of quantum correlations including quantum entanglement~\cite{PhysRevLett.115.020403,PhysRevLett.116.240405,PhysRevLett.117.020402} and quantum steering~\cite{PhysRevA.95.010301}.
+As a resource for information processing~\cite{PhysRevLett.113.140401,RevModPhys.89.041003,Hu2018}, quantum coherence is fragile as decoherence inevitably occurs due to the interaction between a quantum system and its environment.
+Much effort has been devoted to mitigating the decoherence in discrete variable quantum systems, with notable examples including dynamical decoupling~\cite{PhysRevLett.82.2417,Du2009,Lange2010}, error correcting codes~\cite{PhysRevA.52.R2493,PhysRevLett.77.2585,Bennett1996,Steane1996,Gottesman1996,Knill1997}, reservoir engineering~\cite{PhysRevLett.86.4988}, inversion of quantum jumps~\cite{PhysRevLett.76.3108}, and feedback control~\cite{PhysRevA.75.032323,PhysRevLett.113.020407}.
+In addition to the discrete variable regime, continuous variable systems, such as quantum oscillators and optical fields, are also of great significance in quantum information processing~\cite{Braunstein2005}.

-Noise is the main obstacle for protecting quantum coherence.
-Due to the interaction between the quantum system and environment noise, quantum decoherence will inevitably occur.
-Up to now, much efforts have been devoted to mitigate the decoherence in discrete-variable (DV) quantum systems, with notable examples including dynamical decoupling~\cite{PhysRevLett.82.2417,Du2009,Lange2010}, error correcting codes~\cite{PhysRevA.52.R2493,PhysRevLett.77.2585}, reservoir engineering~\cite{PhysRevLett.86.4988}, inversion of quantum jumps~\cite{PhysRevLett.76.3108}, and feedback control~\cite{PhysRevA.75.032323,PhysRevLett.113.020407}.
+Quantum correlation can be used to against the noise effect during quantum information processing.
+When the noise channel has memory effect or share correlation~\cite{Lupo2010,Caruso2014}, it is possible to recover some quantum resource that are damaged due to decoherence.
+For example, revival of squeezing~\cite{Deng2016a} and Einstein-Podolsky-Rosen (EPR) steering~\cite{Deng2021} have been observed in the experiment using correlated noisy channels.
+Such correlated noisy channels can also be used to implement some information processing tasks that are impossible by only using independent channels, e.g., Gaussian error correction can be fulfilled via correlated noisy channels~\cite{PhysRevLett.111.180502}.